bigandy/astro-blog/src/content/blog/weeknotes/2024/weeknotes-2024-19.md

 - Continued learning with Duolingo.

-- Bought a copy of Velo magazine which is in French, reading some of daughters book
+- Bought a copy of Velo magazine which is in French, reading some of my daughters French book

 - Had my try-out first lesson.
 I can understand a lot, but speaking I find really difficult, confidence and vocabulary being the causes.

 - Spent a long weekend in Grenoble with the kids.
 A beautiful part of the world surrounded by magestic French Alps.
+One day we'd love to move to France and if there were a place that I'd like to live in France it'd be in the Alps.

 ### Exercise